Fredholm realizations of elliptic symbols on manifolds with boundary: K-theory

 \subsection{$C^*$ K-theory}

 It is perhaps not immediately apparent that the definitions above lead to groups, but this follows from the approximation properties discussed below.
-In fact these also show that $\cK^i_0(M/B)$ is the K-theory of the opposite parity of the $C^*$ closure of the algebra $\Psi^0_0(X)$ in $L^2(X).$ Since we do not use this below we omit the proof.
+In fact these also show that $\cK^i_0(X)$ is closely related to the K-theory of the opposite parity of quotient of the $C^*$ closure of the algebra $\Psi^0_0(X)$ by the compact operators.
+Although we will not use this below we discuss this connection in order to relate our results to those in the literature.